zl90/CMU-15-721/README.md

 This course doesn't have labs or exercises so I'll be making my own.

 ### Exercise: Bloom Filters
 One of the data structures mentioned in this course is the Bloom Filter.
 The Bloom Filter is a "probabalistic data structure".
 This interested me because I had never heard of it before, so I decided to make my own implementation.
-You can see the video here on Youtube: https://youtu.be/I2p2Zpir-9c?si=iX7oVQ3f8FcDfmzU
+You can watch me build a C++ implementation of this on Youtube: https://youtu.be/I2p2Zpir-9c?si=iX7oVQ3f8FcDfmzU